diku-dk/MarketplaceOnStatefun/README.md

 MarketplaceOnStatefun is the Statefun port of Online Marketplace, the application prescribed as part of a microservice-based benchmark of same name being designed by the [Data Management Systems (DMS) group](https://di.ku.dk/english/research/sdps/research-groups/dms/) at the University of Copenhagen.
-Further details about the benchmark can be found [here](https://github.com/diku-dk/EventBenchmark).
+Further details about the benchmark can be found in the benchmark driver [repository](https://github.com/diku-dk/EventBenchmark).

 ## Table of Contents
 - [Getting Started](#getting-started)